Bringing Vintage Aircraft to Life since 2010

 On the 10th June 1944 at the Advanced Landing Ground B3, Sainte-Croix-sur-Mer, France a Spitfire Mk IX of No. 144 (Canadian) Wing, RAF, made up of Nos.
 441, 442 and 443 Squadrons, Royal Canadian Air Force, touched down, becoming the first aircraft of the RAF to be stationed on mainland France since June 1940.
 It would also be a Spitfire Mk IX, this time from No. 401 Squadron, RCAF, that on the 5th October 1944 claimed the first Messerschmitt Me 262 to be shot down by an Allied aircraft.
 Although intended as an interim Spitfire, the aircraft would still be in service at the end of hostilities in Europe during May 1945.

 The next two variants were both photo reconnaissance examples.
 The Spitfire PR Mk X was powered by the 1,710-hp Rolls-Royce Merlin 64 engine which gave the aircraft a top speed of 417 mph, range of 1,370 miles with a service ceiling of 43,000 ft.
 No armament was fitted.
 May 1944 would see the Spitfire PR Mk X enter service with the Royal Air Force when Nos.
 541 and 542 Squadron received the first deliveries of the aircraft.
-The Spitfire PR Mk XI followed and whilst its top speed matched the Spitfire PR Mk X its range was slightly less at 1,200 miles and its service ceiling higher at 44,000 ft.
-It was also unarmed.
+The Spitfire PR Mk XI followed, powered by the 1,565-hp Rolls-Royce Merlin 64 engine.
+This gave the aircraft a top speed of 417 mph, range of 1,200 miles and a service ceiling of 44,000 ft.
+No armament was installed.
 This would make its maiden flight on the 21st November 1942 and No. 541 Squadron, RAF Benson would receive the first examples the following month.

 The clipped wing Spitfire LF Mk XII followed and would be the first Rolls-Royce Griffon Spitfire variant to enter production.
 The prototype would be based on the Spitfire Mk XX and during April 1942 it made its first flight.
 Only 100 would be built, and the first production version flew for the first time on the 13th October 1942.
 Powered by the 1,735-hp Rolls-Royce Griffon II, III or IV engine, its top speed was 397 mph, range was 493 miles with a service ceiling of 40,000 ft.
 Armament would consist of two 20mm cannons and 500lb bombs.
 February 1943 saw the Spitfire LF Mk XII enter service when No. 41 Squadron took delivery of the first examples.
 The only other squadron to operate the type was No. 91 Squadron who began to receive theirs during April 1943.
 During its short operational service with the Royal Air Force, September 1944 seeing its last operational use, the Spitfire LF Mk XII would be used to counter the growing V-1 flying bomb, or doodlebug as it was more commonly known, menace.
 They were also used to counter the hit and run raids being undertaken by the Bf 109 and Fw 190.